zach37094/Overview/README.md

 # Portfolio

 I am actively pursuing a bachelors degree in Computer Science with a focus on CyberSecurity.
-Listed are some of the things i've accomplishments so far and some of the things I am working to complete in the near future.
+Listed are some of the goals I've accomplishments so far and some of the goals I am working to complete in the near future.

 # Project Overview
 |     Project     |                 Skills                |     Tools       |      Link       |